paul-wolf/djaq/docs/query_usage.rst

 These examples use auto-generated titles and names and we have a slightly more complicated set of models than shown above.

-The first thing you want to do is import the DjangoQuery class which we do with an alias:
+The first thing you want to do is import the DjaqQuery class which we do with an alias:

 .. code:: python

-   from djaq import DjangoQuery as DQ
+   from djaq import DjaqQuery as DQ

-Let’s get book title (name), price, discounted price, amount of discount and publisher name wherever the price is over 50.
+Let’s get book title (name), price, discounted price, amount of discount and publisher name wherever the price is over 5.

 .. code:: python